 Note: For the sake of simplicity, the sample configuration starts a single database node and a single web server node, both on the same host.
-It also does not handle SSL termination.
-If you plan to expose it to the public internet, make sure you put a SSL-terminating load balancer or reverse proxy in front of it.
+It does not handle TLS termination.

 DEFAULT_FROM_EMAIL– the "From:" address for outbound emails